-The Audit Committee shall be considered validly formed when a majority of its members are present.
+The Audit Committee shall be considered quorate when a majority of its members are present.
 Attendance may only be delegated to a non-executive Director.

 Its resolutions shall be validly adopted when voted for by a majority of the Committee members present or represented.
-In the event of a tie, the Chairman shall have the casting vote.
+In the event of a tie, the Chairman shall cast the deciding vote.

-Amounts paid to the Audit firm for other works; Figures in thousands of euro:
+• Amounts paid to the Audit firm for other works; Figures in thousands of euros iii.2) The Appointments and Remuneration Committee

-Company Group Total Amount for works other than auditing 34 151 185 Previous / Total amount billed (%) 4% 18% 22% iii.2) The Appointments and Remuneration Committee.
+Company Group Total Amount for works other than auditing 315 623 938 Previous / Total amount billed (%) 12% 25% 37%

 Company Group

-N°. of years audited by the firm / Total no. of years in which it has been audited 16 (since 1990) 16 (since 1990)
+Number of year audited by the firm 17 (since 1990) 17 (since 1990)

-100% 100%
+Total number of years audited 100% 100%